Last updated on November 20th, 2022

 Obviously, you can’t clean in the dark, so you’ll need to get enough light from other sources.
 If you’re looking for a deep clean, individually removing the crystals is the best way to rub down every surface.

-However, removing each crystal individually can be very time consuming, so learning how to clean a chandelier with the crystals still attached is the most practical method for homeowners.
+However, removing each crystal individually can be very time-consuming, so learning how to clean a chandelier with the crystals still attached is the most practical method for homeowners.

 How to Clean a Crystal Chandelier with Vinegar

 As it turns out, the cleaner recipe for crystal chandelier fixtures only requires two ingredients: vinegar and water!
-You can take an empty spray bottle and fill it with equal parts of a vinegar of your choice and water.
+You can take an empty spray bottle and fill it with equal parts of the vinegar of your choice and water.
 Give it a good shake and you’re ready to start cleaning.

 If your chandelier is only a few years old, your only cleaning method will simply be to spray each crystal with this vinegar and water mixture.
 For the best results, try to spray at every angle to remove the most amount of dust.
-Afterwards, you can relax and let your chandelier dry on its own.
+Afterward, you can relax and let your chandelier dry on its own.